mbaumer/us_hep_funding/docs/_states/IN.md

 <a name="IN-06"></a>
 [Back to top](#top)
 ## IN-06 -- Rep. Luke Messer (R)
+### Committees
+Luke Messer is the #5 Republican on the House Subcommittee on Early Childhood, Elementary, and Secondary Education

+Luke Messer is the #4 Republican on the House Subcommittee on Higher Education and Workforce Development

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016